Neural Window Decoder for SC-LDPC Codes: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} advent of machine learning technologies has significantly impacted a broad area of technological fields.
-This impact is also prominent in the field of communications, spanning topics such as channel estimation \cite{He2018}, end-to-end communication \cite{Shea2017, Muah2023}, and channel coding \cite{caid1990neural, tallini1995neural, gruber2017deep,Nachmani2016}.
-Particularly, the application of deep learning techniques to the channel coding problem has marked a significant milestone \cite{Nachmani2016}.
-This pioneering work has introduced {\em neural decoders} that integrate the iterative decoding algorithms, such as belief propagation (BP) and min-sum (MS) algorithms, with deep neural networks.
-These neural decoders possess weights that are trained to attenuate decoding messages to mitigate the detrimental effect of short cycles.
+\IEEEPARstart{T}{he} recent emergence of machine learning technologies has significantly impacted a broad area of technological fields.
+This influence is also prominent in the field of communications, spanning topics such as channel estimation \cite{He2018}, end-to-end communication \cite{Shea2017, Muah2023}, and channel coding \cite{Caid1990, Tallini1995, Gruber2017, Nachmani2016, Matsumine2024}.
+Particularly, the application of deep learning techniques to the channel coding problem has marked a significant milestone \cite{Matsumine2024}.
+The pioneering work \cite{Nachmani2016} has introduced {\em neural decoders} that integrate iterative decoding algorithms, such as belief propagation (BP) and min-sum (MS) algorithms, with deep neural networks.
+These neural decoders introduce trainable weights to attenuate messages and mitigate the detrimental impact of short cycles.

 In an effort to enhance the performance of neural decoders, a variety of machine learning techniques have been leveraged.
-Hyper-graph networks is incorporated into the neural network architecture to expand the model capacity \cite{Nachmani2019}.
-Additionally, the active learning technique \cite{Beery2020}, which involves the careful selection of effective training samples, and the pruning method \cite{Buchberger2020} are utilized to improve the performance.
-Recently, the boosting learning technique is applied to address the error-floor issue of low-density parity-check (LDPC) codes \cite{Kwak2024}.
-Another distinctive approach to enhance the performance is simplifying the optimization problem.
+Hyper-graph networks are incorporated into the neural network architecture to expand the model capacity \cite{Nachmani2019}.
+Additionally, the active learning technique \cite{Beery2020}, which involves the careful selection of effective training data, and the pruning method \cite{Buchberger2020} are utilized to improve the performance of neural decoders.
+Recently, the boosting learning technique has been applied to address the error-floor issue of low-density parity-check (LDPC) codes \cite{Kwak2024, Kwak2025}.
+Another distinctive approach to enhance the performance of neural decoders is simplifying the training problem.
 For instance, the concept of recurrent neural networks is employed in neural decoders \cite{Nachmani2017}, resulting in a reduction of the number of training parameters.
 Similarly, various weight sharing techniques such as spatial \cite{Lian2019}, protograph \cite{Dai2021}, and degree-based sharing \cite{Wang2024} have been proposed.
-These techniques not only reduce training complexity and memory requirements but also improve decoding performance by reducing the optimization space of the neural network.
+This approach, by leveraging domain-specific knowledge and structural constraints, effectively reduces the search space that the model needs to explore during training.
+This not only leads to a significant reduction in training complexity and memory requirements but also allows the model to converge to a better solution, ultimately enhancing decoding performance.